-In September 2020, we entered into change in control and severance agreements with Dr. Kawas and Dr. Litton, which agreements provide for certain severance and change in control benefits as described below.
+Prior to the completion of this offering, we expect to enter into change in control and severance agreements with Dr. Kawas and Dr. Litton, which agreements would provide for certain severance and change in control benefits as described below.

 If the employment of a named executive officer with whom we have entered into a change in control and severance agreement is terminated outside the period beginning one month prior to the date of a change in control and ending 12 months following that change in control (the Change in Control Period) either (1) by the company without "cause" (excluding by reason of death or disability) or (2) by the named executive officer for "good reason" (as such terms are defined in the named executive officer's change in control and severance agreement), the named executive officer will receive the following benefits if he or she timely signs and does not revoke a release of claims in our favor: